 At this point, you might be questioning just how serious the dryness can really be.
-However, it turns out it’s not just the harsh chemicals than can cause skin to age.
+However, it turns out it’s not just the harsh chemicals that can cause the skin to age.
 Harris goes on, “Wipes don’t cleanse the skin properly and instead spread bacteria around the face, which can cause more problems later on.
 Over cleansing with harsh wipes can actually thin and age the skin.”

 So what are the other options?
-It’s true, the ease of using a cleansing wipe can’t be denied, however there are just as many easy-to-use cleansers out there that won’t jeopardise the condition of your skin.
-“My advise is use a good cleanser that will lift daily grime as well encourage new skin cells to surface, leaving your skin appropriately cleansed without leaving any nasty chemicals or residue on the skin,” advises Harris.
+It’s true, the ease of using a cleansing wipe can’t be denied, however, there are just as many easy-to-use cleansers out there that won’t jeopardise the condition of your skin.
+“My advice is to use a good cleanser that will lift daily grime as well encourage new skin cells to the surface, leaving your skin appropriately cleansed without leaving any nasty chemicals or residue on the skin,” advises Harris.

 This jelly cleanser really is a treat to use.
 Simply warm up in your hands and massage into dry skin to remove makeup, pollution and SPF with minimal effort.
 Remove with a damp muslin cloth to reveal soft, supple and glowing skin.